 POLICE BODY-WORN CAMERAS TO BOOST COMMUNITY SAFETY

-Police in Melbourne’s north will be patrolling with body-worn cameras to better respond to and investigate crime thanks to a multi-million-dollar investment from the Andrews Labor Government.
+Police in Melbourne’s north will be patrolling with body-worn cameras to better respond to and investigate crime thanks to a multi-million-dollar investment from the Andrews Government.

 Minister for Police Lisa Neville launched the first stage of the Victoria Police state-wide roll out of body worn cameras this week, which will see 150 cameras deployed this month.
 The roll out went live on Wednesday with police in Epping wearing the devices.

 The new small, battery‐powered cameras will be worn on the uniform of general duties police officers as part of a six-week pilot of the new technology.

 Information from the trial will help inform police policies and procedures ahead of the full rollout of 11,000 cameras to police officers working in the community right across Victoria by 2020.

 The investment is a part of the Government’s record $227 million technology investment, which is modernising police technology through the delivery of a new intelligence system and the ongoing rollout of iPads to police and Protective Service Officers (PSOs).

 Recommendations from the Royal Commission into Family Violence called for the trial and evaluation of body worn cameras to collect statements from victims to use as evidence in court.